Country Profile: Montserrat

 Government

-- 5: Seats held by the Movement for Change and Prosperity (MCAP) in the Assembly.
+- 5: Seats held by the Movement for Change and Prosperity (MCAP) in the Assembly election (2019)

 Military and Security

-Montserrat does not maintain regular military forces; however, it has a ceremonial Royal Montserrat Defense Force and a Montserrat Police Force for civil duties.
-Defense responsibilities are managed by the United Kingdom.
+Montserrat does not maintain regular military forces; defense is the responsibility of the UK.
+The island has a ceremonial Royal Montserrat Defense Force and a local police force handling civil duties.

 Energy